dala318/nordpool_planner/README.md

 `var_end_hour_entity` an entity that provides a numerical value in hours.

 The integration will use `var_end_hour_entity` if supplied and can be interpreted as int, otherwise `end_hour` or the default value.

+> **NOT IMPLEMENTED**: No support implemented to use this setting `split_hours` tell if allowed to find low-cost hours that are not censecutive

 ## Attributes